France Sapin 2 Act and anti-corruption compliance for SMEs of 100 to 499 employees in 2026: why anticipate the obligation

 Outsourced CFO in France | Fractional finance leaderExpert note: This article was written by our chartered accountancy firm.
 Information is current as of 2026.
 For a personalised review of your situation, contact us.

-Article 17 of Law no. 2016-1691 of 9 December 2016 (Sapin 2) imposes an anti-corruption compliance program on companies with more than 500 employees and €100 million turnover.
-SMEs below these thresholds are not legally required, but the French Anti-Corruption Agency (AFA) strongly encourages mid-caps with 100-499 employees to voluntarily adopt best practices — for 3 reasons: growth anticipation, contractual demand from large clients subject to the law, and emerging ESG governance expectations.
+Article 17 of Law no. 2016-1691 of 9 December 2016 (Sapin 2 Act — the French anti-corruption law) imposes a mandatory anti-corruption compliance programme on companies with more than 500 employees and more than €100 million in turnover, registered in France.
+SMEs below these thresholds are not legally required to implement the programme, but the AFA (Agence Française Anticorruption — French Anti-Corruption Agency) strongly encourages mid-caps of 100 to 499 employees to voluntarily adopt best practices — for three converging reasons: anticipating organic growth towards the threshold, contractual pressure cascading down from large clients subject to the law, and growing ESG governance expectations from banks, investors and public buyers.

-This practical 2026 guide presents the 8 mandatory measures, the precise thresholds, the AFA sanctions commission penalties (up to €1M for company + €200,000 for director), and arguments to voluntarily anticipate the framework at SME level.
+This practical 2026 guide covers the 8 mandatory programme measures, the precise application thresholds, the sanctions imposed by the AFA sanctions commission (up to €1M for the company, €200,000 for the director personally), and the case for voluntarily anticipating the framework at SME level — including how Sapin 2 now interacts with CSRD (Corporate Sustainability Reporting Directive), NIS 2, and DDADUE (French transposition of CSDDD — Corporate Sustainability Due Diligence Directive).

 Executive summary#

-- 8 mandatory measures: code of conduct, risk mapping, alert, third-party assessment, controls, sanctions, training, evaluation.
+- 8 mandatory measures: code of conduct, risk mapping, internal alert mechanism, third-party assessment, internal accounting controls, disciplinary regime, training, control and evaluation system.

-- Penalties: up to €1M company + €200k director + public procurement exclusion.
+- Penalties: up to €1M for the company + €200k for the director + exclusion from public procurement for up to 5 years.

-- SMEs below threshold: not legally required but subject to contractual pressure from large clients.
+- SMEs below threshold: not legally required, but subject to growing contractual, banking and ESG pressure.

-Article 17 requires the management body of a subject company to take measures to prevent and detect corruption or influence trading, in France or abroad.
-Failing this, its responsibility can be engaged before the AFA sanctions commission.
+Article 17 requires the management body of a subject company to take measures to prevent and detect, in France or abroad, acts of corruption or influence trading.
+Failing this, both the individual and corporate liability can be engaged before the AFA sanctions commission, independently of any criminal liability that may arise from an established offence.

 Application thresholds#